J&J Medical Connect

 aDose at the start of the maintenance period (12 weeks after administration).

 Overall, 6 pediatric patients (3 males and 3 females) with PAH were enrolled.
-At data cut-off, 5 patients continued selexipag treatment; 1 patient was noncompliant, thus, discontinued the study treatment.
+At the data cut-off, 5 patients continued selexipag treatment; 1 patient discontinued the study treatment due to noncompliance.
 The mean age, mean body weight, and mean PAH duration were 9.2 years, 35.25 kg, and 0.99 years, respectively.
-Five patients had idiopathic pulmonary arterial hypertension (IPAH), and 1 patient had pulmonary arterial hypertension associated with congenital heart disease (PAH-CHD).
-The mean PVRI at baseline was 17.96 Wood units (WU)·m2; 5 patients were WHO FC II and 1 was WHO FC III; 3 patients were on concomitant pulmonary vasodilators, including an endothelin receptor antagonist (ERA) and a phosphodiesterase type 5 inhibitor (PDE-5i) and the remaining 3 were not on concomitant pulmonary vasodilators.
+Five patients had IPAH, and 1 patient had PAH-CHD.
+The mean PVRI at baseline was 17.96 Wood units (WU)·m2; 5 patients were WHO FC II and 1 was WHO FC III; 3 patients were receiving concomitant pulmonary vasodilators, including an endothelin receptor antagonist (ERA) and a phosphodiesterase type-5 inhibitor (PDE-5i) and the remaining 3 were not on concomitant pulmonary vasodilators.

-ADRs with selexipag that occurred up to week 64 are summarized in Table: Safety Results.
-The incidence of ADRs (vomiting, headache, and nausea) was high in the early treatment period, with no increase in the incidence during the treatment period.
+ADRs with selexipag occurring up to week 64 are summarized in Table: Safety Results (Safety Analysis).
+The incidence of ADRs (vomiting, headache, and nausea) was higher in the early treatment period, with no increase in the incidence during the subsequent treatment period.
 No serious AEs or AEs leading to treatment discontinuation were reported.

 Vomiting